erha19/eslint-plugin-weex/docs/rules/weex/no-global.md

-# global api may not exist in weex. (vue/weex/no-global)
+# disallow global api may not exist in weex (vue/weex/no-global)

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.